 \subsubsection{Custom Instructions}

-We initially formulated custom instructions to \emph{cheaply} compensate for the lack of instruction-level parallelism (due to our single-issue pipeline) by exploiting bit-level parallelism seemingly abundant in RTL. \figRef{manticore_cf} shows the VCPL of each benchmark normalized to the VCPL without custom instructions.
-The VCPL is broken down into custom instructions, \textcode{NOps}, and other types of instructions.
-The numbers above each bar show the reduction in total number of instructions over \emph{all} cores (excluding \textcode{NOps}).
-This reduction is 2.9--17.8\%, yet the VCPL (end-to-end) reduction is less than 10\% in all benchmarks.
-Custom instructions reduce the \emph{total} instruction count, but may not benefit the straggler (e.g., in \textcode{jpeg}).
-Eliminating the CFU from hardware would save one BRAM and a few tens of LUTs.
-However, this would not allow larger Manticore grids since the URAMs are the limiting resource.
+We initially proposed custom instructions to compensate for the lack of instruction-level parallelism in Manticore's simple processors by exploiting bit-level parallelism seemingly abundant in RTL. \figRef{manticore_cf} shows the VCPL of each benchmark normalized to the VCPL without custom instructions.
+The VCPL is divided into custom instructions, \textcode{NOps}, and other instructions.
+The numbers above each bar show the reduction in the total number of instructions over \emph{all} cores (excluding \textcode{NOps}).
+This reduction is 2.9--17.8\%, yet the VCPL (end-to-end) reduction is less than 10\% for all benchmarks.
+Custom instructions reduce the \emph{total} instruction count but may not reduce the path length of the straggler (e.g., in \textbf{jpeg}).
+Their small benefit comes with a small cost of one BRAM and tens of LUTs per core.
+Eliminating the custom instructions would not enable larger Manticore grids since the URAMs are the limiting resource.